reidmain/FDKeychain/README.md

 =====
 Let us pretend you have an application named "Trambopoline" and you have a password that you want to store securely.

-To save an item to the keychain:
+To save the password to the keychain:

 	NSString *password = @"My super secret password";